 Generally speaking, the taxing authorities may audit research credits and deductions claimed by any taxpayer after the filing for the credit or deduction.
-Although there is no special audit or preapproval process required, there are special procedures, such as pre-filing agreements (PFAs), available to taxpayers who wish to have their federal research credit and/or deduction audited in advance of filing their tax returns.
-Additionally, in 2017, the Internal Revenue Service issued a directive to its audit teams that provided favorable guidance for calculating QREs and that covers taxpayers that also expense research and development under FASB Accounting Standards Codification Topic 730.
+Although there is no special audit or preapproval process required for the federal research credit (and most state credits, though some do require applications), there are special procedures, such as pre-filing agreements (PFAs), available to taxpayers that wish to have their federal research credit and/or deduction audited in advance of filing their tax returns.
+Additionally, in 2017, the Internal Revenue Service issued a directive to its audit teams that provided alternative guidance for calculating QREs that covers taxpayers that also expense research and development under FASB Accounting Standards Codification Topic 730.

 As with any credit or deduction, a taxpayer must maintain business records to support credits and deductions claimed.
 There are no special procedures for research credits or deductions.
-No preapproval process is required for the R&D incentives.

-- ▶ Federal research credit: Section 41 of the Internal Revenue Code - ▶ Federal R&D deduction: Section 174 of the Internal Revenue Code - ▶ State credits and deductions: various provisions based on each state's statutory framework
+- ▶ Federal research credit: Section 41 of the IRC - ▶ Federal R&D deduction: Section 174 of the IRC - ▶ State credits and deductions: various provisions based on each state's statutory framework